 Lumineers veneers have an ultra-thin design which means they can improve the cosmetic appearance of existing teeth without the need for any filing.
 They are typically more expensive, but last for 20 years or more and can later be removed without any permanent damage to the teeth.
 Fitting takes place over two visits.

-CEREC (CEamic REConstruction) veneers are not made by hand but are precisely cut using advanced computer technology based on scans of the patient’s mouth.
+CEREC (Ceramic Reconstruction) veneers are not made by hand but are precisely cut from porcelain blocks using advanced computer technology based on scans of the patient's mouth.

 These can be made by your dentist while you wait, meaning you can have custom-made teeth in a single visit.
 However, the appearance may not be as natural as with lab-made ones.